WPVI-TV: News operation

+WPVI-TV's Channel 6 Action News logo, in use since 2022.

-WPVI-TV presently airs 53 hours, 25 minutes of locally produced newscasts each week (with 8 hours, 5 minutes each weekday and 6 1/2 hours each on Saturdays and Sundays).
+WPVI-TV presently airs 51 hours, 55 minutes of locally produced newscasts each week (with 7 hours, 35 minutes each weekday and seven hours each on Saturdays and Sundays).
 Action News Sports Sunday airs Sunday nights at 11:45 after the 11 p.m. newscast.
 In addition, the station produces a public affairs program on Sunday mornings called Inside Story, which discusses local and national issues; as it does not have a regular host, members of WPVI's anchor staff rotate hosting duties for the program.
 Since New Jersey is split between the Philadelphia and New York City markets, WPVI cooperates with its New York City sister station, WABC-TV, in covering New Jersey events.
 The two stations share reporters, live trucks and helicopters in areas where their markets overlap.
 The two stations also cooperate in the production and broadcast of statewide New Jersey political debates.
 Whenever the two stations broadcast a statewide office debate, such as those involving gubernatorial or U.S. Senate races, WPVI and WABC will pool resources and have anchors or reporters from both stations participate in the debate.